Direct And Indirect Objects

 Object Of A Preposition - The object of a preposition is a noun or pronoun that is linked to the rest of the sentence by the preposition.

 See our List of Prepositions and preposition worksheets for more preposition definitions and exercises.
-You might also like our worksheets for the:

 Thank you for visiting our direct and indirect objects page.

 << This download has my favorite grammar PDFs for practice in elementary and middle school grammar lessons.